Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/Alternative_design/README.md

 ## Why not doing a new PCB ?

-Well, the current one is super well designed and the alternative design super easy to apply on the current PCB, so I have no reason to waste time to redo it from scratch as I do not own the source files.
+Well, the current one is super well designed and the alternative design super easy to apply on the current PCB, so I have no reason to waste time (free time is the rarest thing I can dispose of now) to redo it from scratch as I do not own the source files.
 It's not like if the alternative design was a mess of wires to solder on tiny pads.